-In geotechnical applications for example where there are several submersible borehole level loggers or sensors installed within a local area, only one barometric pressure sensor is necessary to compensate all the other level instruments.
-This can work out much lower cost especially with deep boreholes where the cost of vented cable and desiccant packs outweighs the cost of one extra barometric pressure logger or sensor.
+In geotechnical applications for example where there are several submersible borehole level sensors installed within a local area, only one barometric pressure sensor is necessary to compensate all the other level instruments.
+This can work out much lower cost especially with deep boreholes where the cost of vented cable and desiccant packs outweighs the cost of one extra barometric pressure sensor.

 Where there is a ratio greater than 10 to 1 between the hydrostatic pressure and the barometric pressure, no significant additional errors will be introduced over the vented gauge reference method as longs as both pressure instruments are of a similar accuracy grade.
 But when the liquid level range falls below 100 metres, the barometric pressure compensation starts to play a bigger part in the error budget eventually increasing the errors effectively by 300% for a 10 meter level range for instance.